 If you withhold your vote on the election of directors or abstain from voting on any or all of the other proposals, your shares will be included in the number of shares present and entitled to vote at the meeting and counted for purposes of determining a quorum.
 Withheld votes and broker non-votes will be excluded entirely from the vote on the election of directors and will therefore have no effect on the election.
-Abstentions and broker non-votes are not counted as votes cast on the approval of the amendment to the Incentive Plan, the advisory proposal to approve named executive officer compensation, and the advisory proposal on the frequency of future advisory votes to approve named executive officer compensation and will therefore have no effect on the selection of Grant Thornton as our independent registered public accounting firm for 2023 and will therefore have no effect on such matter.
+Abstentions and broker non-votes are not counted as votes cast on the approval of the amendment to the Incentive Plan, the advisory proposal to approve named executive officer compensation, and the advisory proposal on the frequency of future advisory votes to approve named executive officer compensation and will therefore have no effect on the outcome of such matters.
+Abstentions are not counted as votes cast on the ratification of the selection of Grant Thornton as our independent registered public accounting firm for 2023 and will therefore have no effect on such matter.